‘Colourful Characters’ looks at the lives of lesser known figures in history, who led interesting, colourful lives or had an impact upon their field.

 When she was a little older, Seacole spent some time in the household of an elderly woman, whom she called her ‘kind patroness’ in her book.
 Treated as part of the family, it appears she was further educated in the house, before returning to her mother.

 Mary visited relatives in London, staying for a year, and returned to London in 1825, where she nursed her patroness though an illness.
-A few years later, following her death, Mary was living back with her mother at Blundell Hall, where she was occasionally being called to assist at the local British Army hospital.
+A few years later, following the patroness’ death, Mary was living back with her mother at Blundell Hall, where she was occasionally being called to assist at the local British army hospital.

 Mary’s experiences with cholera would prove useful to her career.
-During the cholera epidemic of 1850, the respected Seacole treated patients, preventing more lives being taken with the 32,000 Jamaicans who succumbed.
+During the cholera epidemic of 1850, the respected Seacole treated patients, preventing more lives being taken with the 32,000 Jamaicans who succumbed to it.
+During this time, she received ‘many hints as to its [cholera’s] treatment which afterwards I found valuable’.

 In 1851, the nurse-entrepreneur travelled to Cruces, Cuba, to visit her brother, but turned her hand to medicine once more when an epidemic struck the town.
 The first patient who came to her pulled through, and she earned a reputation for her mustard rubs, cinnamon water for rehydration and laxatives to get the infection out of the system, in preference to the standard opium treatments.
 Mary treated the poor for free, but took payment from the rich town inhabitants, funding others’ care.

-Naturally offended, Seacole replied “I do not appreciate your friend’s kind wishes with respect to my complexion.
-If it had been as dark as any nigger’s, I should have been just as happy and just as useful, and as much respected by those whose respect I value.”
+Naturally offended, Seacole replied: “I do not appreciate your friend’s kind wishes with respect to my complexion.
+If it had been as dark as any n*****’s, I should have been just as happy and just as useful, and as much respected by those whose respect I value.”

 It was in the Crimean War that Mary Seacole earned her name and reputation with the British.
-Fought between 1853-1856, the war was an alliance of the UK, France, the Ottoman Empire and Sardinia against Russia, initially over a the rights of Christian minorities in the Holy Land, before becoming something of an ego war.
+Fought between 1853-1856, the war was an alliance of the UK, France, the Ottoman Empire and Sardinia against Russia.
+Officially, the war was about the rights of Christian minorities in the Holy Land, before becoming something of an ego war, but realistically, the Crimea was strategically important: whoever had control of the Crimean Peninsula controlled the routes to India.

-Seacole ended up having to self-fund her trip to the war zone in early 1855, where she set up the British Hotel near Balaclava, with Thomas Day, a relative of her late husband; it was created out of debris and material they could find: iron sheets, driftwood and salvaged windows and doors.
-It was to provide a mess for officers and medical care.
+Seacole ended up having to self-fund her trip to the war zone in early 1855, where she set up the British Hotel near Balaclava, with Thomas Day, a relative of her late husband.
+It was created out of debris and material they could find: iron sheets, driftwood and salvaged windows and doors.
+The hotel was to provide a mess for officers and medical care.

 Back in England:

 Seacole arrived back in London in August 1856, having taken a long-winded route back to the UK, likely due to her lack of funds.
-She attended a celebratory dinner for 2,000 soldiers at Royal Surrey Gardens, where Florence Nightingale was the guest of honour, but reports in The Times suggest she too was celebrated by men, having to be protected from the crowds.
+She attended a celebratory dinner for 2,000 soldiers at Royal Surrey Gardens, where Florence Nightingale was the guest of honour.
+Reports in The Times, however, suggest she too was celebrated by men, having to be protected from the crowds.

 Her financial situation had not improved, and Mary had to move homes, before being declared bankrupt in November 1856.
 When the press found out about her hardship, it was reported upon and a fund was set up to assist her in thanks for her work with the British soldiers.

-Seacole died in 1881 at her home in Paddington, due to a stroke; she was 76.
-In 1991, Mary Seacole was posthumously awarded the Jamaican Order of Merit for her nursing work, and in 2004 she was voted the greatest black Briton.
+Seacole died in 1881 at her home in Paddington, after to a stroke; she was 76.
+In 1991, Mary Seacole was posthumously awarded the Jamaican Order of Merit for her nursing work, and in 2004 she was voted the greatest Black Briton.